-Of the 60 files rated not achieved, 8 had one or more occurrences when required documents were not attached to the CORNET Client Logs; 3 had one or more occurrences when log entries were titled, but the records' content fields were left blank or incomplete; 1 had one or more occurrences when the log entries were complete but the titles were left blank; and 48 had combinations of the above noted reasons.
+Of the 67 files rated not achieved: 60 had one or more occurrences when required documents were not attached to the CORNET Client Logs, 22 had one or more occurrences when log entries were titled, but the records' content fields were left blank or incomplete, and 5 had one or more occurrences when the log entries were complete, but the titles were left blank.
+The total adds to more than the number of files rated not achieved because 20 files had a combination of the above noted reasons.